mspcmanager/mspcm-docs/docs/appendix/social-accounts.md

 ## Unofficial Social Media Accounts
 :::warning Notice
-The following are not social media accounts operated by Microsoft PC Manager, but are trusted accounts
+The following are not social media accounts operated by Microsoft PC Manager, but are trusted accounts.
 :::

 ### X